 - Using social media to assist customers in locating assistance.

 Q4.
 How to make airport wayfinding highly impactful?

 Ans.
 Consult with digital wayfinding experts like Mapsted to help you design an airport wayfinding app that can be accessed via mobile devices.
 They can then follow the map to their indoor destination without any additional hardware.
 Wi-Fi and other in-house technology are used by location-aware technology to tell users where they are and the shortest path to a terminal.

 Q5.
 How can wayfinding signs help improve customer experience?

 Ans.
 It is not enough to have wayfinding signs at decision points at airports.
 Having access to digital navigation data at all times inspires trust and confidence while relieving stress.
-A relaxed traveler has more things to think about and is more willing to try out other airport amenities like shopping and food joints.
+A relaxed traveller has more things to think about and is more willing to try out other airport amenities like shopping and food joints.